 THING #8: Free annual retreat at my home in Edmonton.

-We’ll find a date in the Summer of 2017 that works best for everyone who’d be willing to travel and the retreat will be 100% based around the issues you bring to it.
+We’ll find a date that works best for everyone who’d be willing to travel and the retreat will be 100% based around the issues you bring to it.
 This is available but not mandatory.

 THING #9: Access to my mindshare while we work together.